-Real Madrid v Shakhtar Donetsk
+Benzema goals seal Real win over Shakhtar

 Post update

-Offside, Shakhtar Donetsk.
-Mykola Matvienko tries a through ball, but Ismaily is caught offside.

-Attempt saved.
-Luka Modric (Real Madrid) right footed shot from the centre of the box is saved in the centre of the goal.
-Assisted by Lucas Vázquez.
+Attempt missed.
+Ismaily (Shakhtar Donetsk) header from the centre of the box is too high.
+Assisted by Marlos Bonfim.